cbarker211/Emissions_API/docs/changefile.md

 - Added masses and proxies for missing mass info in GCAT.
     - Where launch mass is given but not dry mass, we assume a mass ratio of 10.
     - E.g. for a launch mass of 100, dry mass is 10.
-- Rocket attributes now include a 5th stage and variant.
+- Rocket attributes now include a 5th stage, -1 stage and variant.
 - Updated Shavit to include Shavit, Shavit 1 and Shavit 2.
 - Zhuque-2 renamed to Zhuque-2E from 2024 onwards.
+- Falcon 9 v1.2 renamed to Falcon 9 FT5 throughout.

 # v1.5.0

 This version contained an update to include 2023 and 2024 emissions.

-- Fixed inc
 - Various updates to speed up the scripts.
 - Added BECO for Angara A5 Orion.
 - Databases from Jonathan McDowell's GCAT are now loaded in automatically from the URL instead of from a downloaded static file.